 A study of the development of the Christian church from its founding at Pentecost to the time of Protestant Reformation.
-3 hours.
+3 bours. (= 501 Church to the Modern Era)

 CH507 The History of the Church since the Reformation Garth M. Rosell